-The Conference of the Parties shall consider the reports and recommendations of the working group on financial resources and take appropriate action.
+10. The Conference of the Parties shall consider the reports and recommendations of the working group on financial resources and take appropriate action.

-9. The Conference of the Parties will undertake a periodic review of the financial mechanism to assess the adequacy, effectiveness and accessibility of financial resources, including for the delivery of capacity-building and the transfer of marine technology, in particular for developing States Parties.
+11. The Conference of the Parties will, in addition, undertake a periodic review of the financial mechanism to assess the adequacy, effectiveness and accessibility of financial resources, including for the delivery of capacity-building and the transfer of marine technology, in particular for developing States Parties.

 PART VIII